How Long Does It Take a Refrigerator to Get Cold?

 Maintenance & Care

 Regular maintenance and care can affect how efficiently your fridge will run, especially when it needs to cool down after being unplugged.
 The coils on the back of the fridge and vents on the front bottom can collect dust and dirt.
 When this happens, it can hinder its cooling ability and take longer than usual for your refrigerator to get cold.
+This is only part of the reason you don't want to put a mini fridge on carpet.

 An empty fridge will take longer to cool down than one with items inside because it has more space to tackle.
 However, the food inside a refrigerator should not be warm or hot; otherwise, it will slow down the cooling process.
 If you have cold or cool items to add before the fridge reaches its optimal temperature, you can put them inside earlier to help.
 How long does it take a fridge to get cold?
 The more items you have inside, the less air volume there is to be cooled.